Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 DUBAI, United Arab Emirates (AP) — Iran vowed revenge Sunday after the killing of its supreme leader and traded strikes with Israel as part of a widening war prompted by a surprise U.S. and Israeli bombardment.
 The U.S. military said three service members have been killed, the first known American casualties from the conflict.

+In Israel, loud explosions caused by missile impacts or interceptions could be heard in Tel Aviv.
+Israel’s rescue services said nine people were killed and 28 wounded in a strike that hit a synagogue in the central town of Beit Shemesh, bringing the overall death toll in the country to 11.
+Eleven people were still missing after the strike, police said, as rescue crews combed the rubble.

 The strikes and counterattacks underscored how the killing of Khamenei, and U.S. President Donald Trump ’s calls for the overthrow of the decades-old Islamic Republic, carried the potential for a prolonged conflict that could envelop the Middle East.
-It’s the second time in eight months that the U.S. and Israel have teamed up to use military force against Iran, and a startling show of military might for an American president who swept into office on an “America First” platform and vowed to keep out of “forever wars.”
+It also represents a startling show of military might for an American president who swept into office on an “America First” platform and vowed to keep out of “forever wars.”

 Streets of Tehran are largely deserted